Paul0221/Year-3/Distributed Systems/2-Tiered Architecture.md

 Server has lots of work to do

-The client machine can do some processing but it doesn't have all
+The client machine can do some processing but it doesn't have all the data to carry out the processes